My start in Doom mapping came from an interesting assignment prompt in my Experimental Games course:

 Short and sweet.

 In case it isn’t clear, the statement made here is that gamers can be a toxic bunch with little respect for the people making the games they love.
 Finding a successful career in game development is already a herculean task, so it doesn’t help when you face strong opposition from your consumers.
-While it may (or may not) be a small vocal minority that nets the reputation, it’s tough to keep that in mind when you’re being called a kike and sent death threats because you chose one store over another.
+While it may (or may not) be a small vocal minority that nets the reputation, it’s tough to keep that in mind when you’re being sent slur-laden death threats because you chose one store over another.

 As for the development process, it took quite some time to figure out what I was doing here.
 I started working in SLADE, a DOOM editor with support for macOS and Windows, and followed this wonderful tutorial written by a blogger named Eevee.
 It took several days to get comfortable with the tools, but I’m very proud of what I put together!
 Thanks Eevee!